davidolorundare/tempus_de_challenge/README.md

 	* docker versions are `docker 18.06.1-ce` and `docker-compose 1.22.0`
 4. Register for a free [News API key](https://newsapi.org/register)	in order to use their News RESTFul API service.
 5. Register for a free [Amazon Web Services](http://aws.amazon.com/) account.
 This is required for authenticating to S3 using the boto Python SDK library.
 	* Before beginning to use the Boto library, you should set up authentication credentials.
 Credentials for your AWS account can be found in the [IAM Console](https://console.aws.amazon.com/iam/home).
 You can create or use an existing user.
 Go to manage access keys and generate a new set of keys.
+These are needed required for the project to make S3 bucket-upload requests.
 For more details on this see the [documentation here](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html)
 	* Create two AWS S3 buckets with your account.
 Name them `tempus-challenge-csv-headlines` and `tempus-bonus-challenge-csv-headlines`.
 These buckets will hold the final csv transformations and the project-code *expects* these two buckets to already exist, as it **does not** programmatically create them before uploading and will throw errors if they are detected not to exist in S3.